 - Parents are responsible for notifying the attendance office if their child is absent.
 Parents may call the school 24 hours a day.
 To let the attendance office know of an absence, call Veronica Gallardo at 572-0222 extension 2194.
 If calling before or after school hours, a message may be left at 572-0222 extension 2194.

 - If contact is not made by phone, a written note, signed by the parent/guardian, must be sent to the school upon the child’s return.

-- If a child is absent due to illness for 3 (three) or more consecutive days, a note from a physician is required to excuse the absence.
+- If a child is absent due to illness for 3 (three) or more consecutive days, a note from a physician in the United States is required to excuse the absence.

 San Pasqual Valley USD reserves the right to respond to the home in order to address habitually absent students or to address issues of compulsory attendance.